makeri89/distributed-systems/README.md

 ```

 Now go to [http://localhost:3000](http://localhost:3000) and set up the Grafana instance (default login is admin:admin).
-Then go to set up a data source with the following values
+Then go to set up a InfluxDB data source with the following values

-#### Query language
+### Query language

 Flux